Welcome to the Harwich Historical Society online.

 - Research library & Photo archive – Open by appointment year-round.

 - Office Hours – Wednesday, Thursday, & Friday, year-round, with occasional exceptions.
-You can call us at 508-432-8089.
-Leave a message and someone will get back to you.
+It is always a good idea to call before stopping by: (508) 432-8089.
+If no one answers, leave a message and someone will get back to you.
+(Please note: Messages are only picked up Wednesday through Friday.)

-We support a Farmer's Market, Thursday afternoons from June 8 through October 5, 3-6 p.m.
-Museum exhibits and Crowell Barn open.
+We support a Farmer's Market, Thursday afternoons from 3--6 pm, June through October.
+Museum exhibits and the Crowell Barn are open.

 Whether you are a Cape Cod native, a “wash ashore,” or a summer visitor, membership in the Harwich Historical Society is a great way to connect with Harwich’s history on an ongoing basis.